guiirios/Smart-PDF-Keyword-Highlighter/README.md

 # 🔎 PDF Keyword Highlighter (Python + Streamlit)

-A simple **Python-based Streamlit application** that searches for keywords inside multiple PDF files, highlights the matches in yellow, and generates new annotated PDFs automatically.
+A **Python-based Streamlit application** that searches for keywords inside multiple PDF files, highlights the matches in yellow, and generates new annotated PDFs automatically.

 ---